Book2009/FE-NOC/README.md

 <p align="center">
     <img src="https://github.com/Book2009/FE-NOC/blob/main/Team-Photos/Members/Pawit%20Nateenantasawasd.png" width="400"/>
 </p>
 This is Pawit, our talented coder.
-He specialize in multiple coding language such as C++, C, Python, Micropython, HTML, etc. He may seem quiet at first, but his personality contributes to his work on coding “puzzles” in a very accurate and neat manner.
+He specializes in multiple coding language such as C++, C, Python, Micropython, HTML, etc. He may seem quiet at first, but his personality contributes to his work on coding “puzzles” in a very accurate and neat manner.
 It is his ability to focus which allows him to take up the challenge of programming very complicated systems like ours.
 It is this concentration that in the end enables us to have robots that work perfectly well.
 Pawit is always busy, it seems, and his engagement is what makes this group effective.

-#### 3. Pongpapat Putongkam – The Mechanic And Constructor
+#### 3. Pongpapat Putongkam – The Mechanic and Constructor
 <p align="center">
     <img src="https://github.com/ThanyawutII/Test/blob/main/Pongpapat_Putongkam.png" width="400"/>
 </p>